Founder & CEO

 Jeremy currently serves RISE as the Founder and CEO.
 Prior to joining RISE, he served for 7 years as Associate Vice President of Development at Creighton University.

-Jeremy has 17 years of leadership experience in higher education and non-profit organizations in New York City, Baltimore and Omaha.
-He earned a BA in Communications from Susquehanna University in Pennsylvania and a master of science in leadership from Creighton University.
+Jeremy has 19 years of leadership experience in higher education and non-profit organizations in New York City, Baltimore and Omaha.
+He earned a BA in Communications from Susquehanna University in Pennsylvania and a Masters of Science in Leadership from Creighton University.

 Chantal is passionate about reaching and connecting with people.
 You'll often find her meeting with leaders in the community, visiting with students and families, and creating meaningful conversations with all who cross her path.
 All of these assets make her an incredible Volunteer Relations Manager for RISE.